 - A pulse oximeter is a device that measures the amount of oxygen in your blood.
 A cord with a clip or sticky strip is placed on your finger, ear, or toe.
 The other end of the cord is hooked to a machine.

-- Intake and output: Caregivers will collect and measure your urine to make sure you are getting enough liquids.
+- Intake and output: Healthcare providers will collect and measure your urine to make sure you are getting enough liquids.

 - Pain medicine: Caregivers may give you medicine to take away or decrease your pain.